 - Degree Core-BPE Portion: Courses totalling ★63 from the Faculty of Physical Education and Recreation that parallel the BPE degree core. - (2) Degree Core-BEd Portion: Courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) Minor Component: Students select a minor subject area and take the requirements (see §75.4).
-The minor component will consist of ★18. - (4) Option Component: Courses totalling ★12 of open option courses taken from within the Faculty or from Departments outside the Faculty. - (5) Aquatics Requirement: Students must provide proof of swimming certification to a Red Cross Swim Program (Level 10, formerly AquaQuest Level 12-White) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110.
-Students unable to complete this requirement due to medical reasons must provide medical documentation.

-(6) Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §154.1.1(2).
+The minor component will consist of ★18. - (4) Option Component: Courses totalling ★12 of open option courses taken from within the Faculty or from Departments outside the Faculty. - (5) Aquatics: Demonstrated competency in Aquatics is recommended.
+Students may provide proof of swimming certification to a Red Cross Swim Program (Level 10, formerly AquaQuest Level 12-White) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110. - (6) Activity Component: For the goals and focus of activity courses in the Faculty of Physical Education and Recreation, see §154.1.1(2).